 Hammers address symptoms but ignore underlying problems.
 Here is a sampling of IT hammers I’ve thought of so far.
-Please comment below to add your own IT hammers.

 The nightly build.
 This so-called best practice used by many Java-based development shops is actually a remedy for the lack of a complete model for module dependencies.
 If you could tell which modules depended on which, you could recompile only what you needed to when you are checking in changes.

 Buying more and more storage.
 The amount of storage at data centers is growing rapidly, sometimes for good reason.
 Often, though, it’s a mystery what data is being stored, how it is being used, and what archive processes make sense.
 It is easier to write a check for more storage than to classify data and implement appropriate data lifecycle policies to make better use of existing storage.

 Adding network bandwidth.
 As network bandwidth becomes cheaper, bandwidth can be added year after year at no increase in cost.
 However, adding bandwidth without analysis eliminates potential cost savings from using less network capacity.

 Bolting on more security.
 Adding firewalls to control traffic between machines (default settings intact) and requiring specific ports to be opened on a machine-to-machine basis are just two common practices that complicate the security architecture.
 The architecture becomes overly complex, making it difficult to resolve security dependencies between applications and network infrastructure.